NishantPadhi/Machine-Coding-Practice/README.md

 # Machine-Coding-Practice
-Practice questions for Machine Coding
+Practice questions for Machine Coding round using React, Javascript and CSS